GMAT Tutoring FAQs

 What should I complete before my first tutoring session?

-Our recommendation for every student is to take one full CAT diagnostic before the first tutoring session, so that we can establish a baseline for your GMAT skills.
+We recommend that every student complete one full Official GMAT practice test before the first tutoring session, so that we can establish a baseline for your GMAT skills.
 For this, we recommend the free GMAT Official Practice Exam platform offered by the GMAC.
 If you provide your MBA.com login details, your tutor can review your practice exam before your first tutoring session.

 There is no other specific requirement to complete before your first tutoring session.
 Some students begin their GMAT preparations with the first tutoring session, whereas other students have completed substantial self-study or formal instruction before the tutoring.
 Your tutor can make additional recommendations regarding any initial study or practice, based on your specific situation, during the introductory phone call.